mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Create your individual templates
 ================================

-To create an individual print template use an existing print template odg-file or create a new LibreOffice Draw file.
-Your template can have fixed objects like your logo, copyright or print information.
-In addition you have to create a layer for the dynamic elements like map, overview, northarrow, scale, date and optional fields.
-The dynamic layer is an additional non printable layer in your LibreOffice Draw file.
-Add this layer with **Menu -> Add -> Layer -> define a name for the layer and choose the option not printable**.
+To create an individual print template, either use an already existing print template .odg-file, or create a new LibreOffice Draw file.
+Your template can include fixed objects like a logo, copyright or print information.
+In addition, you have to create a layer for the dynamic elements like map, overview, north arrow, scale, date and optional fields.
+The dynamic layer is an additional non-printable layer in your LibreOffice Draw file.
+Add this layer with **Menu: -> Add -> Layer -> define a name for the layer and choose the checkbox option "not printable"**.

 .. image:: ../../../figures/print_template_odg.png
      :scale: 80

-Define areas for the map, northarrow, scale, date and optional fields.

-The following objects are available from Mapbender:
+The following objects are available by default in Mapbender:

 * map
-* overview
+* overview map
 * scale
 * scalebar
 * date